studywysc/studywysc.github.io/docs/_docs/study.md

 ,pfocus
 ```

-To leave the timer, type
+When you are done studying, you can leave the timer by typing:

 ```
 ,pleave